seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 So, Ilion, fall thou next! now, Troy, sink down!
 Here lies thy heart, thy sinews, and thy bone.
 On, Myrmidons, and cry you all amain,
-‘Achilles hath the mighty Hector slain.’
+'Achilles hath the mighty Hector slain.'

 *A retreat sounded*